BlueRiverInteractive/robovm-ios-bindings/README.md

 - (id)initWithAdSize:(GADAdSize)size;
 ```

-We can bind this constructor like any other method but need to use the return type `long`.
+You can bind this constructor like any other method but need to use the return type `long`.

 ```Java
 @Method(selector = "initWithAdSize:")
 private native long init(GADAdSize size);
 ```

-We make that method private because we don’t want anyone to manually init the object.
+Make that method private because we don’t want anyone to manually init the object.
-Next we need to create the Java constructor with the same parameters and call that init method inside the inherited initObject(long) method.
+Next you need to create the Java constructor with the same parameters and call that init method inside the inherited initObject(long) method.

 ```Java
 public GADBannerView(GADAdSize size) {